scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-In this paper we will focus on the high-level design principles that allow HoloViews to achieve these goals and we encourage the reader to visit `holoviews.org <http://holoviews.org>`_ for concrete example.
-As detailed below we show how this is achieved by enforcing a strict separation in the declaration of the semantic properties of the data and the specification of plotting options, allowing the user to declaratively specify their intent and let HoloViews handle the
+In this paper we will focus on the high-level design principles that allow HoloViews to achieve these goals and we encourage the reader to visit `holoviews.org <http://holoviews.org>`_ for concrete examples.
+As detailed below, we show how this is achieved by enforcing a strict separation in the declaration of the semantic properties of the data and the specification of plotting options, allowing the user to declaratively specify their intent and let HoloViews handle the